cse-labs/k8s-quickstart/02-Bare-metal-setup/README.md

 # add flannel network overlay
 kubectl apply -f https://raw.githubusercontent.com/coreos/flannel/master/Documentation/kube-flannel.yml --namespace=kube-system

-# add the taint to schedule normal pods on the control plane
+# remove the taint to schedule normal pods on the control plane
 # this let you run a "one node cluster" for development
 k taint nodes --all node-role.kubernetes.io/master-